 New Zealand made a significant contribution to the NATO-led International Security Assistance Force (ISAF) in Afghanistan, which completed its mission in December 2014.
 It led a Provincial Reconstruction Team in Bamyan Province.
-New Zealand currently contributes to the Resolute Support Mission to train, advise and assist Afghan security forces and institutions.
+From 2015 until spring 2021, New Zealand contributed to the Resolute Support Mission to train, advise and assist Afghan security forces and institutions.

 In the last decades,